 GET/HEAD requests, and URLs ending in .html (default request types, default format)

-The script will be /apps/hr/jobs/jobs.esp; the last section of the sling:resourceType forms the file name.
+The script is /apps/hr/jobs/jobs.esp; the last section of the sling:resourceType forms the file name.

 POST requests (all request types excluding GET/HEAD, the method name must be uppercase)